 About this Blog

-We have put together this blog to provide a forum for people who have studied Belsebuub’s work on OBEs to discuss their own experiences from using his approach.
-It’s a spot where those who have explored OBEs personally can share their firsthand accounts and connect with each other.
+We have put together this blog to provide a forum for people who studied Belsebuub’s work on OBEs to discuss their own experiences from using his approach.
+Belsebuub had a course in out-of-body experiences and dreams that ran from 2001 until 2010.
+This blog is a spot where those who have explored OBEs personally can share their firsthand accounts and connect with each other.

 This page provides a brief introduction to OBEs.